 Systemic implementation of the Educational Model - The second component in determining readiness for replication is ensuring that the systems and processes that yielded outstanding performance results were implemented systemically.
+To ensure academic excellence and continuous improvement of student learning, the EMO implements the Educational Model in all schools.
 The Educational Model provides a comprehensive process and feedback loop for identifying and addressing gaps in students' learning and teachers' instruction using a six step educational model outlined in Section IIA.
 The entire process depends on teachers having a Guaranteed and Viable Curriculum to ensure that skills and content can be covered in the time available for instruction.

 Support and infrastructure for replication - The third component in determining readiness for replication is ensuring that the necessary support and infrastructure for replication is in place.
-A comprehensive plan is created to: ensure strong, stable, and effective governance and leadership; evaluate governance and leadership capacity and to ensure succession and leadership development plans are in place; allocate sufficient human resources for a successful replication without putting existing schools at a disadvantage; ensure a financial plan is in place for addressing the needs of starting a new school; and that the educational program, professional development and data systems can be replicated.
+A comprehensive plan is created to: ensure strong, stable, and effective governance and leadership;

+evaluate governance and leadership capacity and to ensure succession and leadership development plans are in place; allocate sufficient human resources for a successful replication without putting existing schools at a disadvantage; ensure a financial plan is in place for addressing the needs of starting a new school; and that the educational program, professional development and data systems can be replicated.

 Vision alignment for the replicated school -The fourth component in determining readiness for replication is ensuring vision alignment for the replicated school to the local community needs, target population and accredited practices.
 Demonstrated support for replication in the school community is critical to the success of the replicated school, as well as clearly defining the target population to be served to ensure educational programming meets their specific needs.
-Additionally, incorporating replication into the Academy's mission, vision, and/or strategic plan helps to ensure successful replication of high-quality practices of the existing school.
+Additionally, incorporating replication into the School's mission, vision, and/or strategic plan helps to ensure successful replication of high-quality practices of the existing school.